 With that in mind, the flow of a hand goes like this:

-2. Create the "deck" by stacking tiles to build a wall.
+- Create the "wall" by stacking tiles to build a wall.
 Grab random tiles and make a stack 2 tiles high and the correct number wide (around 18, depending on the variant).
 Each variant has a convention for where to place the walls, sometimes angling them so they're easier for players to reach from across the table.

-3. "Deal" starting hands by drawing tiles from the wall in turns.
-This is usually done by taking 4 tiles at a time, and then 1 tile to finish making a starting hand of 13 (in Japanese, Cantonese and MCR mahjong) or 16 (in Taiwanese mahjong) tiles.
+- Draw tiles from the wall in turns, proceeding counter-clockwise from the dealer, but drawing tiles clockwise from the wall.
+This is usually done by taking 4 tiles at a time, and then 1 tile to finish making a starting hand of 13 tiles, with the dealer drawing one extra tile at the end for a total of 14.

-4. If bonus tiles are being used, in turn order reveal any bonus tiles, set them aside, and draw replacement tiles.
+- If bonus tiles are being used, in turn order reveal any bonus tiles, set them aside, and draw replacement tiles from the opposite end of the wall.
 Continue until there are no more bonus tiles to reveal.

-6. Play in turns, rotating counterclockwise.
+- Play in turns, rotating counterclockwise.
 On each players turn, they will either draw a tile or claim a discard.
 The tile they gain will either complete their hand, or they will discard a tile.
+Tiles are drawn from the wall in a clockwise direction.
+If they draw a bonus tile, they must reveal it and draw a replacement tile from the opposite end of the wall.

-Depending on the variant, play continues in rounds with each player taking a turn as dealer, and a full game may consist of 1, 2, or 4 rounds.
+Play continues in rounds with each player taking a turn as dealer.
 In most variants, the dealer retains their position if they won the previous round, or if the previous round ended in a draw.
+After all four players complete their round as the dealer, the prevailing wind changes to the next one.
+After the north wind is completed, the cycle begins again from the east wind.

 Talk